Written by Dr James Tan

 - Rest and protect the area: Avoid doing anything that could strain the injured spot and generally just try to rest as much as possible.

 - Maintain a healthy lifestyle: Eat a balanced diet, drink plenty of water, and get enough sleep.
 Improving the overall health of your skin will not only speed up the healing process but also relieve your body from aches and pain.
 Your body is able to heal and perform at its best when you are feeling your best.
+Keep in mind that a good posture also has multiple benefits and one of them is preventing kyphoscoliosis.

 Note: While these steps will help you heal bruises faster, they are not enough for more serious injuries.
 If you are experiencing intense pain or severe swelling, it is essential to see a doctor as soon as possible and consider treatment options like PRP treatment.